hauva69/pgn4web/trunk/chrome-extension/README.txt

-about.html, background.html: context menu icons and filename add icons to context menus (same menu icons of chess-games-viewer.html) and to the help/practice text in about.html when referencing context menu items. http://crbug.com/53820
+about.html, background.html: context menu icons and filename add icons to context menus (same menu icons of chess-games-viewer.html) and to the help/practice text in about.html when referencing context menu items.
+Maybe remove context menu separators other than the help one. http://crbug.com/53820
 Also consider adding filename to the context menu string once the feature is available.